lotfiferaga/traffic_signs_recognition/README.md

 1.Explore the dataset
 2.Build a CNN model
 3.Train and validate the model
-4.Test the model with test datase
+4.Test the model with test dataset